 - If asked about compensation say something along the lines of “I’m seeking a great opportunity where I can make an impact while being fairly compensated according to the market and responsibilities.”

-This Indeed article provides over 100 common interview questions.
+This Indeed article provides 30 common interview questions.
 This is a good place to start when you want to prepare succinct, well-thought-out answers to potential questions.

 After the Interview: